 Indeed, there are many yellow fruits that you may have come across while shopping or even eaten once.
 But it will take a lot of work to remember them all.
 So, let me be your guide!

 In this first part, I will introduce you to these delicious and succulent fruits you can find in the first half-year, including spring-summer or summer-autumn crops.
 Check it out!

 1. Yellow Apple

+There are a lot of sorts of apples.
 Compared to red apples, yellow apples taste sweeter.
 When you bite into its pale yellow flesh, it has a crispy yet soft texture full of juice floating in your mouth.
-Plus, you will taste a mildly sweet flavor and a hint of honey-like, which makes the yellow variety unique.
+Plus, you will taste a mildly sweet flavor and a hint of honey-like, making them more special.

 For its flavor, yellow apple is a preferable ingredient for many recipes.
 Usually, people use it to make juices and ciders or add it to pies, cakes, and muffins by baking.
 Also, you can enjoy a yellow apple in its natural flavor by eating it raw or slicing thin pieces for a salad bowl.

 Unlike other pears, the yellow pear has a round shape like an apple.
 In common, its skin is uniform in color, with a yellow-green color turning completely yellow when ripe.
 Its crisp interior can instantly quench your thirst with its tangy juiciness.

 Besides, yellow pear also brings many benefits to your overall health on account of its high nutrient levels.
 It contains antioxidant flavonoids and vitamin C, helping ward off inflammation and lower the risk of chronic diseases.